 Parabolic or Satellite dishes

 As for Satellite or parabolic dishes, they are instruments that serve in many phases of scientific research applicable to various sectors to promote evolution and progress, which cover a large amount of data.

 For example, we can distinguish those of civil order, with projections for future commercial or military uses, which in turn promote the collection of photographic material from the environment, warnings of possible offensive actions, direct war threats, etc.

 SATELLITE DISHES OR FLAT-TYPE SATELLITES

-This type of satellite dishes or flat-type satellites are also called planar matrix, and they have to be constructed with light, simple and very practical pieces with the mission of making them as little as possible, both sight and space.
+This type of satellite dish or flat-type satellites are also called the planar matrix, and they have to be constructed with light, simple, and very practical pieces with the mission of making them as little as possible, both sight and space.

 They have been the most compact satellite reception antennas that are designed for the convenience of users and their optimization will depend on their situation with respect to the area of the footprint area of the satellite coverage that has been selected.

 However, the negative part of the use of this type of satellite dishes or flat-type satellites, is that their elements do not allow the choice of several satellites for the fulfillment of their objectives, that is, the flat antennas are limited to using only one satellite.